Rachelle Martin

-Rachelle Martin (born 16 February 1999) is an Australian rules footballer who plays for Adelaide in the AFL Women's (AFLW).
+Rachelle Martin (born 16 February 1999) is a former Australian rules footballer who played for Adelaide in the AFL Women's (AFLW).
 She is a premiership player for the Crows alongside her sister Hannah Button.

 Junior career

 Martin's junior club was Fitzroy in the Adelaide Footy League.
 She was signed by and won their best and fairest award in 2018.
 In 2020, as vice-captain of West Adelaide, Martin won the SANFL Women's League Best and Fairest Award alongside Crows teammate Anne Hatchard, as well as her second club best and fairest award.